 Progressive: Best For High-Risk Drivers

-We also score Progressive car insurance at 4.5 stars out of 5.0 in our Progressive insurance review.
+We also score Progressive car insurance at 4.6 stars out of 5.0 in our Progressive insurance review.
 Progressive is one of the largest insurance providers in the United States and has been selling policies since 1937.
-AM Best gives Progressive an A+ rating, and the Better Business Bureau gives it an A-.
+AM Best gives Progressive an A+ rating.

 This insurance provider is a great choice for motorists who are considered high-risk based on their driving record, which could include an infraction such as a DUI or simply lack of experience.